This section of the Users’ Guide covers problems which may occur with AlbumPlays:

 How can I get help?

 - either use your PC’s default email client.
-The Send Email button will open your email client, and place the information that you have provided into the email.
-If you choose this option you will need to locate and attach the zipped problem reports to the email manually.
+The Send Email button will open the default email client on your PC, and copy your problem description into an email addressed to me.
+You will need to locate and attach the prepared zipped problem reports to the email.
 The text with the yellow background will show you where to find these files.
 Use the zipped copies as they will be smaller.

-- or the AlbumPlays application can collect up the zipped log files, and email the Problem Report itself, but you will need to provide your email credentials.
-You can optionally request that AlbumPlays store your email credentials to make the process easier for you in the future.
-The stored copy of your credentials would be encrypted. …. see here for configuration details and considerations.
+- or AlbumPlays can automatically collect up the zipped log files, and email the Problem Report for you.
+You will need to provide your email credentials.
+You can optionally request that AlbumPlays store your email credentials to make the process easier in the future.
+The stored copy of your credentials are encrypted, but use of a one-off special purpose email account is recommended. …. see here for configuration details and considerations.

 Important consideration for when deciding how to deal with a problem.